gianellin/product_card/README.md

-# NFT card component
+# Product Component

-This is a solution to the NFT preview card component challenge on Frontend Mentor.
+This is a solution to the Product preview card component challenge on Frontend Mentor.

 ## Table of contents